Ad Santel: Rivalry with the Kodokan

 Ad Santel fought one of the early clash-of-the-styles matches in modern martial arts history against Tokugoro Ito, a 5th degree black belt in judo from Japan.
 Fighting under judo rules, which he knew thanks to a previous match against jujutsu specialist Senryuken Noguchi, Santel defeated Ito when a slamming takedown rendered the judoka unable to continue, and then proclaimed himself the World Judo Champion.
 Tokugoro Ito went on to avenge the loss a few months later on June 10, 1916, by defeating Santel with a choke hold, becoming the first and last judoka to ever defeat Santel.

 In October 1914, Santel came to Seattle and challenged resident judo master Taro Miyake, who Santel had already met in a draw.
 Santel won with such a powerful half nelson slam that Miyake remained dizzy for half an hour after the match.
 Seeing this as a new offense, judo founder Jigoro Kano sent 5th degree black belt Daisuke Sakai to avenge his defeat, but Santel again got over him, submitting Sakai twice with a biceps slicer.

 As the Kodokan school did not send more challengers, Santel decided to travel to Japan to challenge them in their own ground.
 He assembled a team with fellow wrestlers Henry Weber and Manjiro "Matty" Matsuda, the latter being a judo black belt who had turned to catch wrestling years before.
-Their travel was possible thanks to Kodokan member Heita Okabe, who helped to host a series of matches between Ad's team and the Kodokan.
+Their travel was possible thanks to Kodokan member Heita Okabe, who helped to host a series of matches between Santel's team and the Kodokan.
 Though Kano refused to sanction the event and threatened his students with expulsion if they fought, six of them accepted the challenge nonetheless, among them 5th degree black belts Hikoo Shoji and Reijiro Nakata.
 It was decided the bouts would be contested under neutral rules that demanded judogi jackets yet allowed all sorts of holds.
 In front of a crowd of 10.000 at the Yasukuni shrine, Santel defeated Nagata by TKO after a devastating headlock, and the next day he had a 60 minutes draw with Shoji, who left the mat so battered that Santel himself had to help him out of the arena.
-Later Santel would defeat another judoka, Hitoshi Shimizu, to avenge Shimizu's victory over Weber.
+Later, Santel would defeat another judoka, Hitoshi Shimizu, to avenge Shimizu's victory over Weber.